zhongjinluo/SimpModeling/README.md

 - This repo represents the prototype implementation of our paper.
 Please use this for research and educational purposes only.
 This is a research prototype system and made public for demonstration purposes.
 The user interface runs on Ubuntu 18.04 platforms only and may contain some bugs.

+- If you are interested in sketch-based 3D modeling, you can also refer to [*SketchMetaFace*](https://github.com/zhongjinluo/SketchMetaFace) and [*Sketch2RaBit*](https://github.com/zhongjinluo/Sketch2RaBit).

 ## Citation

 ```